Philosophical pessimism: Meaninglessness of life

 David Benatar acknowledges that while we can derive meaning from terrestrial perspectives — through acts of kindness, creativity, and societal contributions — these meanings are terrestrially limited and do not confer cosmic significance.
 He emphasizes that sentient life as a whole is irredeemably senseless from a cosmic perspective, with our existences having no impact whatsoever on the broader universe.
 The evolution of life, including human life, is a product of blind physical and chemical forces and serves no apparent purpose.

 Similarly, Peter Wessel Zapffe, a Norwegian philosopher from the 20th century, articulates a profound sense of existential despair rooted in the nature of human interests and the limitations of our earthly existence.
 In his work On the Tragic, Zapffe categorizes human interests into four types: biological, social, autotelic, and metaphysical.
 While biological and social interests pertain to survival and relationships, it is the metaphysical interests — our yearning for justice and meaning — that Zapffe considers most significant.
 He argues that while we may find temporary satisfaction in autotelic pursuits, these do not provide a sufficient foundation for life's overarching meaning.
-Ultimately, he concludes that life is meaningless because it cannot be externally justified, as our earthly environment fails to fulfill our metaphysical interests (in other words, life lacks a heterotelic source of meaning and justice, which are outside of life itself and thus independent of humans' efforts).
+Ultimately, he concludes that life is meaningless because it cannot be externally justified, as our earthly environment fails to fulfill our metaphysical interests (in other words, life lacks a heterotelic source of meaning and justice, which would be outside of life itself and thus independent of humans' efforts).
 The consciousness of death further worsens this sense of futility by revealing the transient nature of our endeavors and stripping life of enduring significance.